live4thamuzik/ArchTUI/README.md

 **This is not a replacement for reading the Arch Wiki or understanding how a manual installation works.
 If you have never installed Arch manually, do that first.
 The point of the manual install is to understand how the system works.**

-**Test in a disposable environment before deploying to systems you care about!**

 ---

 ## What it does